Fb1234566/parallel-matrix-transposition/README.md

-When you run the program with the above commands, you should see whether the matrix is symmetric, the time it took to compute both the matrix's symmetry and its transposition for each algorithm (serial, implicit parallelism, and OpenMP), and for OpenMP, also the efficiency and speedup.
+When you run the program with the above commands, you should see whether the matrix is symmetric, the time it took to compute both the matrix's symmetry and its transposition for each algorithm (serial, implicit parallelism, and OpenMP), and for OpenMP, also the efficiency and speedup.\
+The program saves the execution statistics in the export folder.
+The data is saved in .csv file.